ARM9/bass/doc/basics.md

 \t = tab
 ```

-Strings may also be concatenated via the ~ operator, which is useful for string construction via defines:
+Strings may also be concatenated using the ~ operator.
+This can be used for string construction using definitions:

 ```regex
 "foo" ~ "bar"  //equivalent to "foobar"
 ```

 ### Characters
-Characters are surrounded by single-quotes, and evaluate to integer values which can be used inside of expressions.
-They support the same escape sequences as strings.
+Characters are encompassed by single-quotes.
+Tnteger values used inside of expression are evaluated.
+Characters support the same escape sequences as strings.

 > **Note** that characters are not escaped for block tokenization.
-That means you must use '\b' instead of ';' to avoid splitting the character into two separate statements.
+That means '\b' must be used instead of ';' to avoid splitting the character into two separate statements.

 ## Syntax:
-In bass the semicolon acts as a statement separator, and not as a statement terminator, meaning that a semicolon is not required at the end of each line.
+In Bass, the semicolon acts as a statement separator (and not as a statement terminator).
+This means that a semicolon is not required at the end of each line.

 ### Variables and Constants
-Variables and constants are what you would expect them to be.
-Please keep in mind that both are constructs inside of the macro engine.
-They will (by default) not be present on the target system but only in the compilers virtual machine.
+Variables and constants fulfill the same function as in common programming languanges.
+Both are constructs inside of the macro engine.
+By default they are not present in the target system but only in the compilers virtual machine.

 ```as
 // v15-18